winitzki/scall/tutorial/programming_dhall.md

 ```

 Speed tests show that `hylo_N` is somewhat faster than computing the maximum depth separately.

-TODO:try revising this logic, accumulating both the h function and the result of applying h to seed?
-No. We can't just stop when the result of applying to seed stops changing.
-We need to accumulate a second hylomorphism that detects the max depth.

 ### Converting recursive code into hylomorphisms: the HIT algorithm